jmar777/jquery.tripwire.js/README.md

 jquery.tripwire.js
 ==================

-A convenient abstraction for dealing with offsets and scroll-based behavior with jQuery.
+A convenient abstraction for crafting rich user experiences based on scrolling, resizing, and custom-defined interactions.